theprajin/RAG-Based-Q-and-A-System/README.md

 HUGGINGFACEHUB_ACCESS_TOKEN=your_access_token_here
 ```

+Note: For restricted(gated) models you have to request access on HuggingFace

 Make sure to replace `your_access_token_here` with your actual Hugging Face Hub access token.

 The application will automatically load this token from the `.env` file when required.